 The attic room is large and low, overlooking the garden, with dust furzing the beams.
 There are half a dozen plastic crates on the carpet.
-I try to be methodical, work through them one by one, but before long I am diving in randomly, making weird little noises as I haul my one-time preciouses into the grey afternoon light.
+I try to be methodical, and work through them one by one, but before long I am diving in randomly, making weird little noises as I haul my one-time preciouses into the grey afternoon light.

-Look, my favourite T-shirt, with Mulder and Scully pouting beside the logo in absinthe green!
+Look, my favorite T-shirt, with Mulder and Scully pouting beside the logo in absinthe green!
 And here, the trading cards, tucked into their special display binders like tiny scenes in an illuminated prayer book, page after gleaming page!
 Hey listen, the glow-in-the-dark watch is still ticking!
 And here, here, the homemade Special Agent Fox Mulder ID badge I used to pin onto my Next work-experience suit for hours of cosplay!
 (The cross-gendering was inevitable.
 I was 5’11 aged 13; my best geek-mate Natalie had tits).

-There are board games, models, badges and magazines.
+There are board games, models, badges, and magazines.
 There are more T-shirts, on top of mugs and baseball caps.
-There are trivia books, quiz books, audiobooks, adult novels, graphic novels, YA novels.
+There are trivia books, quiz books, audiobooks, adult novels, graphic novels, and YA novels.
 Biographies authorized and un.
 There are two huge underbed storage units filled with videos: seven seasons home-recorded, every Scotch or JVC sleeve Pritt-sticked with a label meticulously typed out in 12-point Courier New (natch).
-In a shoebox, there are cassette tapes onto which I compiled favourite bits of dialogue (“They’re here, aren’t they?”) so I could listen to them on my Walkman the way other girls in my class would mainline Boyzone or Blur.
-At the bottom of one of the crates there’s a puffy white folder crammed with reams of fan fiction, the pages printed out and slotted into the plastic sleeves back to back (could our 90s printer not do double-sided or had I not figured it out?)
+In a shoebox, there are cassette tapes onto which I compiled favorite bits of dialogue (“They’re here, aren’t they?”) so I could listen to them on my Walkman the way other girls in my class would mainline Boyzone or Blur.
+At the bottom of one of the crates there’s a puffy white folder crammed with reams of fan fiction, the pages printed out and slotted into the plastic sleeves back to back (could our 90s printer not do double-sided, or had I not figured it out?)
 I skim the first story.
 It’s awful.
 It’s brilliant.

 I rock back on my heels and look at the several hundred pounds of merch sprawled at my feet.
 Despite my seven-year stint of obsessive accumulation, I am not a natural hoarder, unlike my dad.
-It was his rotting cardboard boxes of used corks, yellowing piles of perfectly aligned, ancient papers and spider-infested garageful of rusting tools that gifted me my adult urge to purge and slash.
+It was his rotting cardboard boxes of used corks, yellowing piles of perfectly aligned, ancient papers, and spider-infested garageful of rusting tools that gifted me my adult urge to purge and slash.
 And now I now live with two kids in a ruthlessly Kondoed flat in the middle of London, and Dad has just moved into a small, calm, bright room in a specialist dementia care home, and we are selling the old rambling house I grew up in, and I only have an hour to decide what to do with all this… stuff.

-It didn’t used to be stuff.
+It didn’t use to be stuff.
 It used to be the softly shimmering repository of all my adolescent yearnings.
 My passion for The X-Files was so strong that I have not rewatched a single episode in over 20 years, scared at what it might stir up.